hyy-33/hyy33-WASSA-2024-Track-2/README.md

 ## Usage
 Please proceed with the repository scripts for fine-tuning [BERT](https://arxiv.org/abs/1810.04805) and [DeBERTa](https://arxiv.org/abs/2006.03654) in downstream classification and regression tasks.

-* bert-class-fgm-comb.py: fine-tuning BERT on classification task, with FGM and CombinedLoss
+* **bert-class-fgm-comb.py:**  fine-tuning BERT on classification task, with FGM and the CombinedLoss
-* bert-reg-fgm-mse.py: fine-tuning BERT on regression task, with FGM and CombinedLoss
+* **bert-reg-fgm-mse.py:**  fine-tuning BERT on regression task, with FGM and the CombinedLoss
-* deberta-class-fgm-comb.py: fine-tuning DeBERTa on classification task, with FGM and CombinedLoss
+* **deberta-class-fgm-comb.py:**  fine-tuning DeBERTa on classification task, with FGM and the CombinedLoss
-* deberta-reg-fgm-mse.py: fine-tuning DeBERTa on regression task, with FGM and CombinedLoss
+* **deberta-reg-fgm-mse.py:**  fine-tuning DeBERTa on regression task, with FGM and the CombinedLoss

 ## Models 🤗
 The results of the fine-tuned [model](https://huggingface.co/hyy-33/hyy33-WASSA-2024-Track-2/tree/main) submitted for the Track 2 are as follows: